RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

     - Lighthouse reports that the start button does not have sufficient contrast ratio.
 I ran into this with my first project as well: adjusting this actually made the contrast worse.
 The start button is styled using Bootstrap classes, I am assuming these are sufficiently thought out to accept them as is.
 - first report [highscores.html](readme-assets/lighthouse-reports/lighthouse-report-highscores_1.html)
     - added meta elements to the html.
+    - Lighthouse reports that there is unused CSS, but this is contained within Bootstrap so not applicable.
 - first report [game-settings.html](readme-assets/lighthouse-reports/lighthouse-report-game-settings_1.html)
     - added meta elements to the html.
+    - Lighthouse reports that there is unused CSS, but this is contained within Bootstrap so not applicable.
+    - Lighthouse reports that the buttons does not have sufficient contrast ratio.
+I ran into this with my first project as well: adjusting this actually made the contrast worse.
+The buttons are styled using Bootstrap classes, I am assuming these are sufficiently thought out to accept them as is.
 - first report [how-to-play.html](readme-assets/lighthouse-reports/lighthouse-report-how-to-play_1.html)
     - added meta elements to the html.
+    - Lighthouse reports that there is unused CSS, but this is contained within Bootstrap so not applicable.

 <br/>

 <ins>Navigation Links in the nav bar:</ins>
-- The brand logo takes you back to the main page.
+- :heavy_check_mark: The brand logo takes you back to the main page.
-- All links in the navbar take you to their respective page.
+- :heavy_check_mark: All links in the navbar take you to their respective page.
-- The active page is indicated with an underline below the related link.
+- :heavy_check_mark: The active page is indicated with an underline below the related link.
-- When you hover over a link, a dog paw appears next to it.
+- :heavy_check_mark: When you hover over a link, a dog paw appears next to it.
 <br/>

 <ins>Buttons</ins>
-- Clicking the start button runs the game.
+- :heavy_check_mark: Clicking the start button runs the game: one of the pictures is animated.
-- Clinking the submit button submits the player sequence.
+- :heavy_check_mark: Clinking the submit button submits the player sequence.
+The player either gets an alert that they got it right, or that they lost.
-- Choosing any of the difficulties means the game starts with a pattern length as indicated by that difficulty.
+- :heavy_check_mark: Choosing any of the difficulties means the game starts with a pattern length as indicated by that difficulty.
+If the player picks Easy, it starts at a length of 1.
+Medium is length of 5, Hard is a length of 9.
-- The difficulty choice is remembered between sessions, and indicated using a Bootstrap class.
+- :heavy_check_mark: The difficulty choice is remembered between sessions, and indicated using a Bootstrap class.
+When the player goes back to the web app, the previously chosen difficulty setting is indicated by the different style of the button.
-- Clicking the reset button resets the high scores.
+- :heavy_check_mark: Clicking the reset button resets the high scores.
+All scores are deleted.
 <br/>

 <ins>The game</ins>
-- Images that need to be clicked are animated.
+- :heavy_check_mark: Images that need to be clicked are animated.
-- When the player clicks an image, it is animated.
+- :heavy_check_mark: When the player clicks an image, it is animated.
-- The score increments when the player gets the pattern right.
+- :heavy_check_mark: The score increments when the player gets the pattern right.
-- The longest sequence score increments when the player beats a sequence that is the longest so far.
+- :heavy_check_mark: The longest sequence score increments when the player beats a sequence that is the longest so far.
-- The game gets progressively harder, by generating longer sequences.
+- :heavy_check_mark: The game gets progressively harder, by generating longer sequences.
-- Game info messages show up indicating progress.
+- :heavy_check_mark: Game info messages show up indicating progress.
 - The pattern increases in length until the player fails or the max length of 31 is reached.

 <ins>High scores</ins>
-- High scores populate in the table if they exist.
+- :heavy_check_mark: High scores populate in the table if they exist.
-- The table is updated when new high scores are achieved: they are given the correct place above and below lower and higher scores.
+- :heavy_check_mark: The table is updated when new high scores are achieved: they are given the correct place above and below lower and higher scores.
+Tested by running the game a few times and trying to get different high scores.
+Highest scores are placed at the top of the list, lowest at the bottom.
+If a score is achieved that is in between the highest and the lowest score, it is entered in the correct place and lower scores are pushed down.

 ### Notable Bugs